 I probably cut mine about an inch wide.
 I like them wider than a sweet potato fry shape.

-I talk all about different sweet potato shapes in this post about sweet potatoes for baby led weaning.
+I talk all about different sweet potato shapes in this post about using sweet potato for baby finger foods.

 Making Air Fryer Sweet Potato Wedges